Ralph L. Brinster: Research impact

-Some have suggested that “the experimental genetic manipulation of the animal germline initially by pronuclear injection of cloned DNA into zygotes represents one of the most significant milestones in the history of human civilization," Behringer et al, in Manipulating the Mouse Embryo (Cold Spring Harbor Laboratory Press, pg14, 2014).
+Some have suggested that "the experimental genetic manipulation of the animal germline initially by pronuclear injection of cloned DNA into zygotes represents one of the most significant milestones in the history of human civilization," Behringer et al, in Manipulating the Mouse Embryo (Cold Spring Harbor Laboratory Press, pg14, 2014).
 Germline modification has existed for hundreds of millions of years and has contributed to the evolution of species through interaction with their environment.
 Purposeful germline modification by man began about 10,000 years ago in the fertile crescent of southwest Asia with domestication of plants and animals, giving rise to agriculture and modern civilization.
-The initial concept of domesticating wild species may be viewed as the first of four critical advances in man’s intervention in evolutionary germline modification and is considered by many as representing the beginning of modern human history.
+The initial concept of domesticating wild species may be viewed as the first of four critical advances in man's intervention in evolutionary germline modification and is considered by many as representing the beginning of modern human history.
 The subsequent realization that selecting and breeding desirable phenotypes would lead to valuable alterations in domesticated species symbolizes the second advance.
 The identification and characterization of hereditary elements, which began with the studies of Mendel and continues today with the sequencing of genomes, represents the third significant development.
 These three conceptual advances are often considered to be the foundation of agriculture and modern civilization.
-Experimental addition or modification of individual DNA sequences and genes in the germline, known as transgenesis, exemplifies a fourth unique conceptual advance in man’s purposeful modification of the germline.
-Thus, the generation of transgenic animals is an extraordinary, creative development in man’s historical interaction with other species and of enormous importance in biology and medicine (see NICHD 2003 Hall of Honor and 2012 Colloquium External links below).
+Experimental addition or modification of individual DNA sequences and genes in the germline, known as transgenesis, exemplifies a fourth unique conceptual advance in man's purposeful modification of the germline.
+Thus, the generation of transgenic animals is an extraordinary, creative development in man's historical interaction with other species and of enormous importance in biology and medicine (see NICHD 2003 Hall of Honor and 2012 Colloquium External links below).

 During the 1960s, Brinster pioneered the development of techniques to manipulate mouse embryos, and his techniques have made the mouse the major genetic model for understanding the basis of human biology and disease.
 His research has provided the experimental foundation for progress in germline genetic modification in a range of species, which has generated a revolution in biology, medicine, and agriculture.

+In July 2024, Dr. Brinster had 411 total publications, approximately 322 are in peer-reviewed journals and 89 are chapters/reviews.
+Included in the publications are: 30 in Nature, 18 in Cell, 13 in Science, and 35 in Proc.
+Natl.
+Acad.
+Sci.

+His research contribution/impact is ranked 1st of 173,000 contributors in Veterinary Medicine in the world and 8th of one million contributors in Agriculture and Natural Resources in the world in Scholars GPS with an h-index = 153.

-His h-index, a commonly used calculation estimating research impact, is 127 in Web of Science Citations for 2022, which ranks among the highest ever in the life sciences.
-His d-index is 133 in Research.com, where he was ranked #152 in the world and #112 in the United States among top scientists for 2022.
+He is ranked #128 in the world and # 96 in the United States among top scientists for 2024 in Research.com with a D-index (Discipline h-index) = 152.